mingalevme/onesignal-php/README.md

 - PSR-18: HTTP Client
 - JSON-extension (As of PHP 8.0.0, the JSON extension is a core PHP extension, so it is always enabled)

-> **NOTE**: In case of zero recipients `createNotification`-method throws `AllIncludedPlayersAreNotSubscribed`-exception.
-> It's because OneSignal does not create a notification object in that case.

 ## Examples

 ### Example (DI Container)